-A power-hungry treasure hunter who ALSO carries a mysterious past, along with his partner-in-crime, a magical mouse named Hanpan.
+A power-hungry treasure hunter who ALSO harbors a mysterious past.
+He’s joined by his partner-in-crime, a magical mouse named Hanpan.

 The princess of the kingdom of Adlehyde and a magician-in-training.

-After their individual intro sequences (a commonality among Wild ARMs games), they unite to help an archaeologist/engineer named Emma excavate a golem, which is an artifact of an event called the Demon Wars that happened a thousand years’ prior to the start of the game.
+After their intro sequences (a commonality among Wild ARMs games), these three unite to help an archaeologist/engineer named Emma excavate a golem, which is an artifact from a world-shattering event called the Demon Wars, which happened a thousand years’ prior to the start of the game.
 Once they obtain the golem, it is put on display at a festival in Adlehyde.
-Tragically, demons break through the sky and attack during the festival to steal the golem.
-They announce their ambition to resurrect their leader and destroy the world, and then destroy Adlehyde.
+Tragically, demons break through the sky and attack during the festival, stealing the golem.
+The demons announce their ambition to resurrect their leader and destroy the world.
+Then they destroy Adlehyde.
 As good an impetus as they’ll ever get, Rudy, Jack, and Cecilia band together to take down the demon menace.

-Developed by the Japanese company Media Vision, the creators designed Wild ARMs with the intent of making a traditional JRPG that incorporates wild west themes alongside anime fantasy conventions.
-The western vibes are really what draws people into the series above all else.
-There are games similar to it in terms of gameplay and narrative, but few if any have a comparable style.
-The original is actually one of the more grounded of the series aesthetically, veering more toward traditional medieval European-style fantasy in places than the others.
-Still, it has enough difference to make it stand out among PS1 JRPGs.
+Developed by the company Media Vision, Wild ARMs was designed with the intent of making a traditional JRPG that incorporates wild west themes alongside anime fantasy conventions.
+The western vibes are really what draws people into the series.
+There are similar games in terms of gameplay and narrative, but few if any have a comparable style.
+The original is actually one of the more grounded of the series aesthetically, veering more toward traditional medieval European-style fantasy than the others.
+Still, it has enough of an edge to make it stand out among the PSX’s library.

-One of the more interesting series mainstays is the Baskar tribe, a Native American parallel civilization.
-There’s typically only one Baskar Village in each game, but they always have a fairly sizable place of import in the story.
-Wild ARMs 2 and 3 have playable Baskar characters, possibly the only playable Native-equivalent characters in JRPG-dom.
-(Though, interestingly, the Baskar tribe in Wild ARMs 2 is portrayed as very Anglo, but that’s a discussion for later.)
+One of the more interesting series mainstays is the Baskar tribe, which are a Native American analogue.
+There’s typically only one Baskar Village in each game, but they always have a fairly sizable place in the story.
+Wild ARMs 2 and 3 have playable Baskar characters, which aside from Shadow Hearts 3: From the New World are some of the only playable Native-equivalent characters in JRPG-dom.
+(Though, interestingly, the Baskar tribe in Wild ARMs 2 is portrayed as white, but that’s a discussion for later.)

-Battles in Wild ARMs have just enough little tricks and nuances past the typical JRPG mechanics to keep you engaged.
-Each character has their unique special skills.
-Rudy wields ARMs, which are powerful but limited as they rely on bullets, of which you can only hold a few at a time.
-Reloading is available solely in towns and via the scare Bullet Load item.
-ARMs can be upgraded for power, accuracy, and bullet capacity, though these upgrades get expensive quickly, the most expensive upgrades being 65000 gella, some of the most expensive purchases in the game.
+Battles in Wild ARMs have just enough little tricks and nuances past the typical mechanics to keep you engaged.
+Each character has a unique special skill set.
+Rudy wields ARMs, which cause powerful attacks but are limited by your bullet supply.
+Reloading is available solely in towns and via the scarce Bullet Load item.
+ARMs can be upgraded for power, accuracy, and bullet capacity, though these upgrades get expensive quickly.
+The most expensive upgrades are 65,000 gella, some of the highest-priced purchases in the game.
 Each gun is found throughout the world in unique chests, often off the beaten path and requiring tools or duplicators (rare magic keys that are also commonly used throughout the series) to access.

 Jack uses Quick Draw, a swordfighting technique tied to his backstory that emphasizes speed.
 When using these skills, he’ll almost inevitably be the first to act.
 He picks up Quick Draws by coming across various triggers that give him an idea for a skill.
 For instance, one of the first he picks up is triggered by walking across a windy corridor on a mountain pass.
 Once the skill has been triggered, however, Jack still has to “learn” it by using it over and over again until it activates, a bit like the glimmer system in the SaGa series.
 Until it activates, the skill is shown as a series of question marks in the menu.
 If you use the “?????” skill and it fails to activate, it will act as a regular attack instead.
 Activation probability is determined by luck, which is a more important stat in the Wild ARMs games than most JRPGs, and you can temporarily increase luck with a rare item called a Tiny Flower.

 Cecilia has the most versatile skill set.
-She uses Crest Grids, 4×4 grids with assignments for 16 different magic spells.
+She uses Crest Grids, which are 4×4 grids with assignments for 16 different magic spells.
 There are four overall, two for light magic and two for dark magic.
-She needs to find Crest Graphs, which can then be set into the grids at magic shops in town.
-As may be expected, light magic is typically for defense and dark magic is for offense.
-There are also many noncombat skills, such as the near-essential Teleport magic that allows you to travel between towns instantly when on the world map, and Curse and Invisible, which increase and decrease your encounter rate respectively.
-The Crest Graphs are rare and finite, and it is good to have a lot of them as halfway through the game you’ll discover advanced magic, which opens up two additional 4×4 grids, requiring a total of 64 Crest Graphs to max out Cecilia’s magic.
-Of course a lot of the advanced spells are simply better versions of the original magic (Heal vs. Hi-Heal, for example), and graph placements aren’t permanent, so you can simply remove a graph from one grid and place it on another as needed.
-You can also rename all the magic, though this doesn’t have any effect on its utility.
+She needs to find Crest Graphs, which can be set into the grids at magic shops in town.
+As may be expected, light magic is for defense and dark magic is for offense.
+There are also many noncombat skills, such as the near-essential Teleport magic that allows you to travel between towns instantly when on the world map, and Curse and Invisible, which increase and decrease your encounter rate respectively

 Many who grew up with the PlayStation as their primary console through their childhood or teens tend to look back on Wild ARMs as that JRPG they bought in 1997 because they were still waiting for Final Fantasy VII to come out.
-In the scheme of JRPG history, there’s no denying it doesn’t stack up in significance against something like FFVII.
-But Wild ARMs was never out there trying to revolutionize the genre or anything—it’s an experience, 20 to 30 hours long, that sits comfortably within genre conventions, a delight to play because of how closely it sticks to the rules rather than redefining them.
-It demonstrates the core of the JRPG genre’s appeal.
+In the scheme of the genre’s history, there’s no denying it doesn’t stack up in significance against something like FFVII.
+But Wild ARMs was never out there trying to revolutionize the genre or anything — it’s an experience, 20 to 30 hours long, that sits comfortably within genre conventions, a delight to play because of how closely it sticks to the rules rather than how it evolves or redefines them.
+It demonstrates the core of the genre’s appeal.
 Wild ARMs won’t go down in history as the greatest anything, but that doesn’t mean it’s not great.